 Herbivores eat plants and therefore consume some of the energy and nutrients the plant has produced.
 The further up the food web you go, the less energy is passed on.
 Carnivores get some of this energy by consuming the stomach content of their prey and the nutrients held within the meat and organs.

 Carbohydrates are converted into glucose molecules during digestion.
-Glucose is then converted first into pyruvate with water and then into Adenosine triphosphate (ATP), chemical energy.
+Glucose is then converted into pyruvate with water and then into Adenosine triphosphate (ATP), chemical energy.
 The waste product of this reaction is carbon dioxide, which the body removes via respiration.

 ATP production can also be done without water.
 Cells such as red blood cells do not contain mitochondria, so they must convert glucose into ATP without oxygen.
 This process creates lactic acid as a waste product.